CVarPer/SDV_UN_ROS2/README.md

-# SDV_UN Package, now on ROS 2 Jazzy
+# SDV_UN Platform, now on ROS 2 Jazzy
 This is the documentation for most recent development for SDV vehicles in LabFabEx laboratory, corresponding to ROS 2 Jazzy.
 If you want to access previous works, you may refer to `sdv_melodic` branch.
 This repository intends to keep track of continuous efforts and provide accessibility to all interested users.

 Sincethere are several aspects of SDV_UN development documented in existing documentation, such as firmware, hardware and communications, we will focus on the migration specifics and considerations.